Evalet: Evaluating Large Language Models through Functional Fragmentation: Technical Evaluation

 \subsection{Overall Assessment}

 A potential limitation of \approach{} is that, as it focuses on specific fragment-level functions within each output, it may fail to represent the overall quality of outputs.
-To assess this, we compare the approaches in terms of their effectiveness at identifying higher quality outputs from pairs of LLM-generated outputs.
+To assess this, we compare the approaches in terms of their effectiveness at identifying higher quality outputs from pairs of LLM-generated outputs---details in Appendix~\ref{appendix:tech_eval_overall}.